m-kupiec/compendium-react/README.md

 - "React components are JavaScript functions that return markup" ([React](https://react.dev/learn))
   - "They return JSX markup" ([React](https://react.dev/learn/your-first-component))
 - "Components are used to render, manage, and update the UI elements in your application" ([React](https://react.dev/learn/tutorial-tic-tac-toe))

-## Internals

-- "JSX looks like HTML, but under the hood it is transformed into plain JavaScript objects.
-You can’t return two objects from a function without wrapping them into an array.
-This explains why you also can’t return two JSX tags without wrapping them into another tag or a Fragment." ([React](https://react.dev/learn/writing-markup-with-jsx))

 ## Built-In Components